Skip to main content

 Conference

-Raise the Telco fader to add phones on air; all become interconnected.
+Raise the Telco fader to mix phone calls on-air; all participants become interconnected.

-In the return to the computer (REC) do not assign music beds; only MICs.
+For return feed to computer (REC), do not assign music beds; only route MICs.

-The priority/AGC systems of communication applications may attenuate the remote voice if there is local audio (background music).
+Priority/AGC systems in communication applications may attenuate remote voices when local audio (background music) is present.